smartcommunitylab/AAC-Org/server/README.md

 In the **API Access** tab, grant all permissions under `Basic profile service` and under `Role Management Service` and save the app.

-Finally, all users that will be administrators of Org-Manager, as well as all organization owners, need the following roles:\
+Finally, all users that will be administrators of Org-Manager, as well as all organization owners, need the following role:\
 `apimanager/carbon.super:profilemanager`.\
+Additionally, administrators will need this one too:\
 `organizations:ROLE_PROVIDER`.

 To create the `apimanager/carbon.super` space, access the **Space Owners** menu, choose `apimanager` as **Parent Space** and click on **NEW USER**.
 Insert the **Username**, insert `carbon.super` under **New spaces** and click **ADD**.
 Click **UPDATE** to create this space.